JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 the deep link URI pattern needs to put all parameters in a URL fragment (after the `#` character), and the URL fragment needs to be URL-encoded.

+You can still use the `backStackEntry.toRoute()` method to parse the parameters if the URL fragment conforms to the URI pattern rules.
-For details on how Compose Multiplatform navigation works on the web, see [](compose-navigation-routing.md#support-for-browser-navigation-in-web-apps).
+For details on accessing and parsing a URL in a web app, as well as particulars on navigation in the browser, see [](compose-navigation-routing.md#support-for-browser-navigation-in-web-apps).

 ```kotlin